-Last season, Andri made his House operatic debut at his native Icelandic Opera as Figaro in Le Nozze di Figaro and was meant to return to the Dutch Opera as Der Einäugige in Die Frau Ohne Schatten, however this was unfortunately interrupted by the COVID19 pandemic.
+In the 2019/20 season, Andri made his House operatic debut at his native Icelandic Opera as Figaro in Le Nozze di Figaro and was meant to return to the Dutch National Opera as Der Einäugige in Die Frau Ohne Schatten, however this was also unfortunately interrupted by the COVID19 pandemic.

-In the 2018/19 season, Andri appeared at both the Staatsoper Hamburg and Opera National de Lyon with Lessons in Love and Violence singing both Witness 3 / Madman.
-These followed Andri’s House debut at the Royal Opera House, Covent Garden with the world Premiere of the same production.
+In previous seasons, Andri appeared at both the Staatsoper Hamburg and Opera National de Lyon with Lessons in Love and Violence singing both Witness 3 / Madman.
+These followed Andri’s House debut at the Royal Opera House, Covent Garden with the World Premiere of the same production.

 As a 2016/17 Harewood Artist, Andri made his debut with the company as Angelotti in Catherine Malfitano's production of Tosca, subsequently performing the role of Ceprano in Rigoletto and Basilio (cover) in The Barber of Seville.
 Most recently, he performed the roles of Lord Krishna in Philip Glass’s Satyagraha and Theseus in A Midsummer Night’s Dream for the company.
 While also at ENO, Andri covered the role of Fifth Jew in Salome and gave recitals at the Wigmore Hall, London with ENO Harewood Artists and pianist Iain Burnside.

-In 2014/15 Andri joined the International Opera Studio in Zürich where he performed Speaker/Second Priest in Die Zauberflöte, Der König in Die Gänsemagd, Brabantische Edle in Lohengrin and Fedja Dawidowitsch Pronin in Fälle by Oscar Strasnoy.
-He subsequently returned as a guest artist to reprise his role as Speaker and to perform Priest/Pan/He in King Arthur.
-In 2014, he was named as HSBC Laureate of Festival d’Aix-en-Provence, where he performed the role of Bass in Trauernacht – a staged performance based on J. S. Bach’s sacred cantata at the Festival, and the production has since travelled to various European venues.
-Other roles include Sarastro in Mozart's The Magic Flute with Garsington Opera and again with Joanna MacGregor at the Bath International Music Festival, Craftsman in Elspeth Brooke’s The Commission and Barman/Hunter Gracchus/Policeman in Francisco Coll’s Café Kafka – a newly commissioned and co-produced double-bill for Royal Opera House, Opera North and Aldeburgh Music.
+In 2014/15 Andri joined the International Opera Studio at Zurich Opera where he performed Sprecher/Zweiter Priester in Die Zauberflöte, Der König in Die Gänsemagd, Brabantische Edle in Lohengrin and Fedja Dawidowitsch Pronin in Fälle by Oscar Strasnoy.
+He subsequently returned as a guest artist to reprise his role as Sprecher and to perform Priest/Pan/He in Purcell’s King Arthur.
+In 2014, he was named as a HSBC Laureate of Festival d’Aix-en-Provence, where he performed the role of Bass in Trauernacht – a staged performance based on J. S. Bach’s sacred cantatas at the Festival, and the production has since travelled to various European venues.
+Other roles include Sarastro in Mozart's The Magic Flute with Garsington Opera at West Green House and again with Joanna MacGregor at the Bath International Music Festival, Craftsman in Elspeth Brooke’s The Commission and Barman/Hunter Gracchus/Policeman in Francisco Coll’s Café Kafka – a co-produced double-bill for Royal Opera House, Opera North and Aldeburgh Music.

-Andri’s oratorio repertoire includes Bach’s Cantatas and St John Passion, St Matthew Passion, Handel’s Messiah, Haydn’s Harmoniemesse and The Creation, Mozart's Requiem and Coronation Mass KV 317, Puccini’s Messa di Gloria and Ravel’s L’enfant et les sortileges.
-Recent concert engagements include the roles of Cappadocian and Fifth Jew in a concert performance of Salome with the Bournemouth Symphony Orchestra, a series of concerts with Baroque Ensemble Café Zimmermann in Marseille, La Roque d’Antheron and Aix en Provence.
+Andri’s oratorio repertoire includes Bach’s Cantatas, St John Passion and St Matthew Passion, Handel’s Messiah, Haydn’s Harmoniemesse and The Creation, Mozart's Requiem and Coronation Mass, Puccini’s Messa di Gloria and Ravel’s L’enfant et les sortileges.
+Other concert engagements include the roles of Cappadocian and Fifth Jew in Richard Strauss’s Salome with the Bournemouth Symphony Orchestra, a series of concerts with Baroque Ensemble Café Zimmermann in Marseille, La Roque d’Antheron and Aix en Provence.

-Andri is also a keen recitalist and has performed at the Oxford Lieder Festival, Icelandic Opera in Reykjavik, Festival d’Aix en Provence and L’Opéra de Lille as well as at Salurinn, Kópavogur, Iceland.
+Andri is also a sought-after recitalist and has performed at the Oxford Lieder Festival, Icelandic Opera in Reykjavik, Festival d’Aix en Provence and L’Opéra de Lille as well as at Salurinn, Kópavogur, Iceland.